mchaput/whoosh/docs/source/parsing.rst

 See :doc:`/api/qparser` for information about the plugins included with .

-Changing the AND, OR, ANDNOT, ANDMAYBE, and NOT tokens
+Changing the AND, OR, ANDNOT, ANDMAYBE, and NOT syntax
 ------------------------------------------------------

 The default parser uses English keywords for the AND, OR, ANDNOT, ANDMAYBE,